-You can certainly do a high altitude trek in Nepal during March.
-We do receive some precipitation for a few days every month.
-We receive more massive snowfalls during February and March rather than in the middle of winter.
+You can undoubtedly do a high-altitude trek in Nepal during March.
+This is because we receive some monthly precipitation for a few days.
+However, we receive more massive snowfalls during February and March rather than in the middle of winter.

-1) The lodges can be crowded with other trekkers but won’t be as busy like in October or November.
+1) The lodges can be crowded with other trekkers but won’t be as busy as in October or November.

 2) The Internet can be very slow due to many people who have logged on.